Jaś Elsner: Early life and education

-John Richard Elsner was born on 19 December 1962 in London, England.
-He studied Classics and art history at the universities of Cambridge, Harvard and London, with a doctorate at King's College, Cambridge completed in 1991.
+John Richard Elsner was born on 19 December 1962 in London, England to father Dante Elsner and mother Renee Wistreich, both Polish-born Holocaust survivors.
+His father was a visual artist and ceramicist.

+Elsner graduated with a Bachelor of Arts (BA) from King's College, Cambridge in 1985 and a Master of Arts (MA) in Art History from London's Courtauld Institute of Art in 1987.
+He returned to King's for his PhD in Classical Art, which he completed in 1990.
 His doctoral thesis was titled "Art and the Roman viewer: the transformation of art from Augustus to Justinian".

 Academic career

 Elsner's doctorate was followed by a research fellowship at Jesus College, Cambridge.
 He then joined the Courtauld Institute of Art in London, where he was lecturer and then reader.
 He moved to Oxford University in 1999 as Humfry Payne Senior Research Fellow of Corpus Christi College, Oxford.
 He has had visiting teaching positions at the British School at Rome, the École des Hautes Études en Sciences Sociales in Paris, the Institute for the Humanities at the University of Michigan, and Princeton University.
 Since 2014, he has been Professor of Late Antique Art at Oxford.

 He is director of the Corpus Christi College Centre for the Study of Greek and Roman Antiquity, joint editor of the series of monographs "Greek Culture in the Roman World" for Cambridge University Press, and on the editorial boards of a number of journals.
 He is the project leader of "Empires of Faith", a five-year research project by the British Museum and the University of Oxford, "to understand the creation of religious iconographies and their relationships with state formation from the Mediterranean World to South Asia and the Borders of China, c.
 200–800 AD".

 Elsner describes his work as follows: "My main interest is the art of the Roman empire, broadly conceived to include late antiquity and the early middle ages including Byzantium as well as the pre-Christian Classical world.
 I began my researches by looking at the way art was viewed in antiquity – and this has led to an interest in all kinds of reception from ritual and pilgrimage in the case of religious art to the literary description of art (including the rhetorical technique known as ekphrasis) to the more recent collecting and display of art as well as its modern historiography and receptions.
-Since the art of antiquity has such a privileged, indeed canonical, position in our culture, the study of its receptions is an exploration of more recent history's varied, competing and often ideologically understandings of its own past."
+Since the art of antiquity has such a privileged, indeed canonical, position in our culture, the study of its receptions is an exploration of more recent history's varied, competing and often ideologically charged understandings of its own past."

 Personal life

 Jaś Elsner is married, and has four children.
+His daughter Maia is a poet and writer.